kalbek/Portfolio/README.md

 ### Install

-Install this project using the cloned repo or download and use files to your local machine.
+Install this project using the cloned repo or download and use the files to your local machine.

 ### Usage